 In 2000, the Domestic Relations Office entered into a contract with the Office of the Attorney General to provide monitoring of child support payments.
 An integral part of that contract was to provide enforcement services for those contract cases in which child support and/or medical support was not being paid.
 Because the contract cases were being monitored by the Child Support Office, those that fell behind were automatically referred to Legal Support Services, as opposed to cases that came in through application, thus the caseload expanded rapidly and additional staff was necessary.

-Today, Legal Support Services consists of a Director/Attorney, Assistant Director/Attorney, two staff attorneys, one legal secretary, seven legal support officers, and two clerks.
+Today, Legal Support Services consists of a Director/Attorney, Assistant Director/Attorney, two staff attorneys, six legal support officers, one administrative assistant and one clerk.

 In 1981, Tarrant County Adult Probation initiated a special child support probation program to oversee probation of people who were found in contempt of court for failure to pay child support.
 The program was named Restitution Enforcement and staffed with one probation officer and one clerical position.